• Skip to content

 1. Care About Diversity And Social Justice

-Thinking out side of the box is what diversity brings and a culture of different, brings perspectives that blend to improve how work gets done.
+Thinking outside of the box is what diversity brings, and a culture of difference brings perspectives that blend to improve how work gets done.

-Employees like working for organizations that go outside of its walls and support social issues.
+Employees like working for organizations that go outside of their walls and support social issues.

 These organizations can help promote volunteerism by encouraging employees to take advantage of company-sponsored volunteer programs.